Sarawak May 28 – June 6, 2017

 Deer Cave has a tremendous amount of guano in it – guano covers absolutely everything and there are even guano dunes.
 The way we went back passed was a little off the tourist route.
 The shower is a continuous waterfall coming from the centre of the roof of Deer.
 We walked up to a viewpoint on the boardwalk with great views.
 Here was also a laser used to determine the dimensions of the cave.
 From the centre of Deer, when you look back towards the entrance, a profile on a huge piece of rock that has fallen from the roof, looks exactly like Abraham Lincoln.

 The Bat Exodus.
-Everyday usually between 5 and 6pm, all 3 million bats leave the cave for a night of feeding.
+Every day usually between 5 and 6 pm, all 3 million bats leave the cave for a night of feeding.
 As we had finished Lang at about 3:30, we had a long wait and finally gave up at 5:30 and returned to the park headquarters.
-Apparently the bats exited at 6 and it took over a half hour for all of them to leave.
+Apparently, the bats exited at 6 and it took over a half hour for all of them to leave.
 There was a huge crowd there, possibly 150 people.

 Hornbills.
 These almost prehistoric-looking birds are an important ecological indicator of the health of the forest.
-They are large, black-and-whit birds with disproportionately huge bills, often bent downwards, topped with an ornamental casque, a generally hollow structure attached to the upper mandible (function unknown but probably attracts a mate).
-Ten of the world’s 46 species of hornbill are found in Malaysia, many endangered air print only in small, isolated populations.
-Good places to see them are Gunumg Mulu NP and Sabah’s Danum Valley and Gunung Kinabalu NP.
+They are large, black-and-white birds with disproportionately huge bills, often bent downwards, topped with an ornamental casque, a generally hollow structure attached to the upper mandible (function unknown but probably attracts a mate).
+Ten of the world’s 46 species of hornbill are found in Malaysia, and many endangered air print only in small, isolated populations.
+Good places to see them are Gunung Mulu NP and Sabah’s Danum Valley and Gunung Kinabalu NP.

 KELABIT HIGHLANDS – BARIO

 June 2nd.
 We were up early, had breakfast and walked the kilometre to the airport.
 As we only had 45 minutes between flights, we got the boarding passes for the second flight to Bario at Mulu.
-There were two short flights, 30 minutes Mulu to Miri and about 40 minutes Miri to Bario.
+There were two short flights, 30 minutes from Mulu to Miri and about 40 minutes from Miri to Bario.

 Along the border of Kalimantan and 100km southeast of Gunung Mulu, this long, high plateau has been the home of the Kelabit people for hundreds of years.
-They were not really known until WWII when British and Australian commandos used them as bases for a guerrilla war against the occupying Japanese.
+They were not known until WWII when British and Australian commandos used them as bases for a guerrilla war against the occupying Japanese.
 After the war, Christina missionaries converted the animist Kelabit to Christianity.

 Megaliths associated with burial rituals have disappeared into the jungle but some dolmens, urns, rock carvings and ossuaries used in funeral processes are locatable.

 Bario is the most populous Kelabit settlement and has regular air service using Twin Otter planes.
-The highlands are unspoiled, have vivid flora, occasional animal sightings and a cool, refreshing climate.
+The highlands are unspoiled and have vivid flora, occasional animal sightings and a cool, refreshing climate.
 The only thing to do is jungle trekking to visit longhouses surrounded by their livestock, fruit trees and rice paddies.

-Bario is 15km west of the border of Indonesian Kalimantan and a few day’s hard hike from the closest villages.
+Bario is 15km west of the border of Indonesian Kalimantan and a few days’ hard hike from the closest villages.
 It is a small, widely dispersed community arranged on either side of a long road.
 There is irregular mobile reception and haphazard internet.
-The pace of life is slow with many people’s schedule organized around the arriving planes.
+The pace of life is slow with many people’s schedules organized around the arriving planes.
 There are two daily MASwings flights from Miri but flights are often cancelled when the weather is bad.
 Book ahead as the flights fill up quickly.
 The airport is 2km from the centre of the village.

-When we arrived, we thought we would stay at the Chalet – a guesthouse owned by a Canadian from Gabriola Island, but it was down a muddy tract in the opposite direction of the village and we turned around part way and got a ride on a motorbike into town.
+When we arrived, we thought we would stay at the Chalet – a guesthouse owned by a Canadian from Gabriola Island, but it was down a muddy tract in the opposite direction of the village and we turned around partway and got a ride on a motorbike into town.
 There was some choice and we finally settled on a simple room of 60RM per night and ate in the nearby restaurant (Bariew Backpacker Lodge and Homestay about 50m past the telecenter block).

-There are 3 day hikes from town 1. half day hike along unpaved roads to two longhouses Pa Umor and Pa Ukat, 2.
+There are 3 day hikes from town 1. half-day hike along unpaved roads to two longhouses Pa Umor and Pa Ukat, 2.
 Bario Gap – an energetic 4 1/2 hour round trip to a cutting with good views over the Bario plateau.
 The other treks are 3-5 day treks to other large longhouse communities

-We found little to do in Bario and basically wanted to leave shortly after arrival.
+We found little to do in Bario and wanted to leave shortly after arrival.
 The Saturday market occurred on our second day.
-It basically was tables where people were socializing over tea or coffee.
+It was tables where people were socializing over tea or coffee.
 Nobody was eating and there wasn’t much for sale.
 We walked out to the airport to see if we could change flights and fly back to Miri the next day.
 There were 16 confirmed passengers and we were the first two on the waiting list knowing that the twin otter seats 18.

 MIRI

-We flew on June 4th back to Miri and stayed at the Mega Hotel, a nice hotel downtown for 155RM/night.
+We flew back on June 4th back to Miri and stayed at the Mega Hotel, a nice hotel downtown for 155RM/night.
 We relaxed for a few days before returning home.
 There is not much to do in Miri.

 HOME

-On June 6, in the evening, we flew from Miri to Kuala Lumpur (2h 15m) and had an 11h layover in the KL Airport overnight from 9:10pm to when our flight left at 8:10am.
+On June 6, in the evening, we flew from Miri to Kuala Lumpur (2h 15m) and had an 11h layover in the KL Airport overnight from 9:10 pm to when our flight left at 8:10 am.
 We slept in the Movie Lounge in KL1A2 part of the airport.
-We arrived in Hangzhou at 1:10pm and Anna and I went our separate ways by train – Anna home and me to Shanghai after collecting my pack from long term storage.
+We arrived in Hangzhou at 1:10 pm and Anna and I went our separate ways by train – Anna home and me to Shanghai after collecting my pack from long-term storage.
 I stayed at Blue Mountain Bund Hostel, where I always stay in Shanghai.
 My flight home with United was long with two stops, first in San Francisco and then Seattle arriving in Vancouver taking only an hour in time because of the time zone changes.
 I made my usual stops to get my truck insurance next door to the Broadway SkyTrain station, the mandatory stop at MEC and then dinner with my daughter.